optimizacija/arch-notes/crypto-currency/notes.md

 if you contain the longest chain & you have 51% of the network nodes you can create a fork of the network and bring the network on your longest chain

+# Scalability
+Gas prices fluctuate.
+The bigger the demand (the more transactions are requested at the same time), the bigger gas prices become.
+This is not scalable, because more people are wanting to get inside the same block and they're pushing each other out while raising the gas price.
+There's a ceiling to how many people can use the system, because as gas prices keep rising, people won't be able to afford to perform transactions on the blockchain.

+# Sharding

+Blockchain of blockchains.
+There's a mainchain which coordinates all these other smaller blockchains.
+This increses the amount of effective block space that there is, so more people can trade at lower cost/waiting times.

+# Layers
+layer 1
+any base layer blockchain implementation
+- BTC, ETH, Avalanche
+layer 2
+any applicaiton build on top of layer 1